Petrol crosses Rs 95/litre in Mumbai, nears Rs 90 in Delhi

-New Delhi, Feb 14 (IANS) Oil marketing companies continued to hike fuel prices with both petrol and diesel prices rising across the four metros.
+New Delhi: Oil marketing companies continued to hike fuel prices with both petrol and diesel prices rising across the four metros.

 In Mumbai, petrol crossed the Rs 95 per litre mark on Sunday.
 It was priced at Rs 95.21 per litre, against Rs 94.93 on Saturday.